 The key is to use the button to reinforce the benefit you promised your reader throughout the rest of the email.

-A good example of this is the campaign for the premier of one of Showtime’s new television programs, Penny Dreadful.
+A good example of this is the campaign for the premiere of one of Showtime’s new television programs, Penny Dreadful.

 Friction words are those that imply your reader has to do something they don’t necessarily want to do.

 Common friction words include: